 <nav aria-label="primary"> ... </nav>

-will announce the landmark as “primary navigation”, when a user navigates to it, or be revealed as “primary navigation” if a user opens a listing of all landmarks present in the current document.
+will announce the landmark as “primary navigation”, when a screen reader navigates to it.
+Additionally it will be revealed as “primary navigation” if someone opens a listing of all landmarks present in the current document.

-application roles nested within a DOM, there may be instances of duplicate landmark roles that shouldn’t, otherwise, have multiple instances.
+application roles within a single page, there may be instances of duplicate landmark roles that shouldn’t, otherwise, have multiple instances.

-Labeling becomes even more important to differentiate the landmarks nested within different
+Labeling can then be even more important to differentiate these nested landmarks from each other.

-Skip links are most useful to navigate past globally available landmarks, like
+Skip links are most often used to navigate past globally available landmarks, like the site’s

 banner and primary

 navigation(s), and bring keyboard focus directly to the

 If using a screen reader to navigate the web, the following hot keys will help you navigate a document by its available landmarks.